domeengine/dome/docs/guides/distribution.md

 ### Linux

-To run your game on linux, make sure SDL2 is installed, then run the `dome` executable with a `game.egg` file in the same directory.
+Running your application on Linux should be reasonably simple.
+If you use a version with a statically linked version of SDL2, then you can just run the `dome` executable with a `game.egg` file in the same directory.
+If your binary is not statically linked, you'll need to acquire a copy of the SDL2 shared library, and either install it globally, or store a local copy with `dome`.

 ### Web

-DOME has an experimental web engine, which you can use to play your game in a browser.
+DOME has an experimental web engine, which you can use to run your application in a browser.
 To do this, you need to host the `dome.html` file and your `game.egg` file in the same directory on a server.

-You may find that the performance of your game suffers when running in the browser, in which case it may not be suitable for playing in browsers.
+You may find that the performance of your application suffers when running in the browser, in which case this may not be a suitable method of distribution.
 DOME's web engine does not currently support playing at full screen.